TagGerr/THavalon/README.md

 - Oberon seeing Evil (except for Mordred)
 - Arthur knowing about a role's presence

-Guinevere is given one rumor in 5 player games, 2 rumors in 7/8 player games and 3 rumors in 10 player games.
+Guinevere is given one truth in 5 player games, 2 truths in 7/8 player games and 3 truths in 10 player games.

+In games with 7 or more players, in addition to the correct information provided, Guinevere is also given a single piece of completely false information (e.g. a relationship between two unlinked players).

+It is important to note that Guinevere will never see any information about Mordred (true or false) of any form.
+If there is a Mordred, Guinevere will have no rumors that point from or towards that person.

 #### Arthur
 Arthur is a Good role that knows which other good roles are present in the game, but has no information about which players possess any of the roles present.
 Furthermore, Arthur has an ability, called Proclamation, which allows Good to rally pending their imminent loss.